 Fold the binding piece round the short strips, turning the short ends under, then pin and sew into place to secure the strips.
 Repeat with the strips at the other end of your headband.

 Tie the long tie ends together and your headband is now ready to wear.

-For more sewing inspiration check out our guide to The Great British Sewing Bee.
-Oh and if you’re looking for your next sewing project then here’s some suggestions!
+For more sewing inspiration read our guide to The Great British Sewing Bee to find everything you need to know about the next series.
+Oh and if you’re looking for your next sewing project then here’s some suggestions…